ray-project/ray/doc/source/ray-observability/user-guides/profiling.md

 #### Custom options

-You can also add [custom options](https://docs.nvidia.com/nsight-systems/UserGuide/index.html#cli-profile-command-switch-options) for Nsight profiler by specfying a dictionary of option values which will overwrite the `default` config (except for the `--output` option of the default config is preserved).
+You can also add [custom options](https://docs.nvidia.com/nsight-systems/UserGuide/index.html#cli-profile-command-switch-options) for Nsight System Profiler by specifying a dictionary of option values, which overwrites the `default` config, however, Ray preserves the the `--output` option of the default config.

 ```python